s-miramontes/UCSF-Grinberg/data_upload.md

 # Data Upload

-### How do I upload my data into information commons jupyterhub?
+#### How do I upload my data into information commons JupyterHub?

-Do not. **DO NOT** upload your images using the jupyterhub interface.
+Do not. **DO NOT** upload your images using the JupyterHub interface.
 File uploads above 1MB will be deprecated if uploaded through that interface.
 So please avoid that.

 ## Here is how: